waozixyz/geosite/src/lib/posts/GN6-demo.md

 Sorry, no time to play the new demo version of Geocats.
 Maybe I'll take a look at it after I finish playing Catsylvania 7.
 I really gotta say, the guys behind the Catsylvania series have OUTDONE themselves this time.
 Its got a huge open world map with hundreds of hours worth of content.
 Game of the decade.

 — *Simon Belmeow*

-Have something to say? *Opinions, comments, questions, and concerns can always be sent to wassup@geocats.net*

 ---